-Children who attend alternative education often have complex needs and it is important that we ensure children are fully supported at all times and that the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
+Children who attend alternative education often have complex needs, it is important to ensure children are fully supported at all times and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
 Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
-The working together principles are key to keep the child safe and to understand the vulnerabilities that need to be supported.
-This should include up-to-date contact details for the professionals working with the child and family.
+The working together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
+This should include up to date contact details for the professionals working with the child and family.

-We will aim to obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
+Schools should also obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.